acend/argocd-basics-training/content/en/docs/08/sync_windows.md

 ```

 Open the [Argo CD UI](https://{{% param argoCdUrl %}}) and click **Sync** on `sync-windows-<username>` — it now works for manual syncs.
+Where the red pause icon was, you will now see a yellow pause icon indicating that there is an active Sync window for this app, but it does not apply for all operations.
 {{% /onlyWhen %}}

-Which now work flawlessly.
 Automatic syncs are still forbidden and will not occur between 08:00 and 20:00.

 ## {{% task %}} Enable auto-sync and prune